 3. Distribution requirements:

-- Four courses in Physical & Biological Sciences (PBS-AS) and Mathematics & Quantitative Reasoning (MQR-AS): Students must take 2 courses in Physical & Biological Sciences (PBS), 1 in Mathematics & Quantitative Reasoning (MQR), and 1 course that is either in PBS-AS or MQR-AS.
+- Four courses in Physical & Biological Sciences (PBS-AS/PBSS-AS), and Mathematics & Quantitative Reasoning (MQR-AS): Students must take 2 courses in Physical & Biological Sciences (PBS), 1 in Mathematics & Quantitative Reasoning (MQR), and 1 course that is either in PBS-AS or MQR-AS.

 - Five Arts & Sciences courses of 3 or more credits from at least 4 of the following social sciences, humanities, and arts categories: